-When Muhammad Yunus made a humanitarian gesture to help 42 women in Bangladesh's Jobra village by lending them 27 dollars in 1976, he did not dream of it as a business or realize its social, marketing, banking, and economic impact.
-As a United States trained economist, he believed in the general economic theory of fiscal and monetary policy to address society's ills.
-After winning the Nobel Peace Prize in 2006, Muhammad Yunus has since prepared society to re-define its view of a business and may well re-define human security, marketing concepts, banking systems, and local economies.
+When Muhammad Yunus made a humanitarian gesture to help 42 women in Bangladesh's Jobra village by lending them 27 dollars in 1974, he did not dream of it as a business or realize its social, marketing, banking, and economic impact.
+As an American trained economist, he believed in the general economic theory of fiscal and monetary policy to address society's ills.
+After winning the Nobel Peace Prize in 2006, Muhammad Yunus has since made all of us re-think our view of a business that may well re-define human security, marketing concepts, banking systems, and local economies.